niceyeti/tutornetes/misc/architecture.md

 6) Processes: the app is executed as stateless process(es).
 No state exists in the app; state is held in stateful backing services (databases).
 A sneaky counter-example is response caching or maintaining sticky sessions or connections in an app or a user.
 Design for statelessness and horizontal scalability.
 7) Port binding: the app binds to a specific port as a service.
 Thus apps can be as services decomposed as resource locations (urls), and managed in a decoupled manner (via k8s Services, load balancers, or more complex service mesh logic for example).
 8) Concurrency: scale out via the Unix process model.
-9) Disposability: apps should respond gracefully to suddent termination and must do the following:
+9) Disposability: apps should respond gracefully to sudden termination and must do the following:
     1) start up quickly
     2) respond quickly to SIGTERM
     3) not be "pets"